AmineDiro/UFC-fighting-styles/README.md

 **A first explanation is that the feature 5:**
-THis is weird, as a feature of fighting it's positively correlated with strikes in all distances, clinch time and mount control time , negatively with ground strikes and ground control time
+This is weird, as a feature of fighting it's positively correlated with strikes at all distances, clinch time and mount control time , negatively coorr with ground strikes and ground control time

-I can't explain why this is a feature, this is a feature of holes in you're game maybe ...
+I can't explain why this is a feature, this is a feature of holes in your game maybe ...

 ### V2.
 What's next ?